tobymao/sqlglot/README.md

 I tried to parse invalid SQL and it worked, even though it should raise an error!
 Why didn't it validate my SQL?

-* SQLGlot is not a SQL validator - it is designed to be very forgiving, e.g. so that it can successfully parse trailing commas in projection lists.
+* SQLGlot does not aim to be a SQL validator - it is designed to be very forgiving.
+This makes the codebase more comprehensive and also gives more flexibility to its users, e.g. by allowing them to include trailing commas in their projection lists.

 ## Examples